 One of the greatest hallmarks of the life of a follower of Christ should be one of generosity.
 We give because God gave.

 Jesus’ life modeled and was characterized by one of generosity.
-If you are looking for Biblical examples of generosity to help you become a more generous person, here are just a few examples:
+Here are just a few examples:

 1. The Good Samaritan

-In one of the most famous parables of the Bible, the good Samaritan (Luke 10:25-37), we see how two religionists passed by a man lying half-dead on the road.
+In Luke 10:25-37, we see how two religionists passed by a man lying half-dead on the road.
 After being ignored for hours, the man was finally rescued by a Samaritan.

 2. Jesus and the Widow of Nain